 The UNC Kenan-Flagler Energy Center promotes sound public policy through balanced programming, research, and career placement across the energy value chain.

-Contact for the Energy Center
+Contacts for the Energy Center

 Program Coordinator, Kenan-Flagler Energy Center